Axway/streams-open-docs/content/en/docs/install/test-with-docker-compose.md

 ## General conditions for license and subscription services

-To proceed with the installation, you must accept Axway General Terms and Conditions - "You hereby accept that the Axway Products and/or Services shall be governed exclusively by the Axway General Terms and Conditions located at Axway General Conditions, unless an agreement has been signed with Axway in which case such agreement shall apply."
+To proceed with the installation, you must accept Axway General Terms and Conditions:

+*"You hereby accept that the Axway Products and/or Services shall be governed exclusively by the [Axway General Terms and Conditions](https://cdn.axway.com/u/Axway_General_Conditions_version_april_2014_eng%20(France).pdf), unless an agreement has been signed with Axway in which case such agreement shall apply."*

-To accept the conditions you must add the `STREAMS_ACCEPT_GENERAL_CONDITIONS=yes` variable to your .env file.
+To accept the conditions you must add the `STREAMS_ACCEPT_GENERAL_CONDITIONS=yes` variable to your `.env` file.

-## Execute Docker compose to start Streams
+## Execute Docker Compose to start Streams

 To start Streams, run the following command: